JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-deep-links.md

 Let's create a bare-bones implementation:

-1. Declare a singleton in common code for storing and caching the URIs with a listener for external URLs.
+1. Declare a singleton in common code for storing and caching the URIs with a listener for external URIs.
 2. Where necessary, implement platform-specific calls sending URIs received from the operating system.
 3. Set up the listener for new deep links in the main composable.